- CARM Inquiries 1 (888) 699-2276

 Customs compliance — also known as trade compliance — refers to the adherence to regulations and laws governing the import and export of goods into and out of Canada.

-The Canada Border Services Agency (CBSA) oversees trade within Canada, ensuring that businesses and individuals comply with trade requirements and other relevant legislation to facilitate the smooth flow of international trade while safeguarding national interests.
+The Canada Border Services Agency (CBSA) oversees trade within Canada, ensuring that businesses and individuals comply with trade requirements and other relevant legislation, including the Customs Act, to facilitate the smooth flow of international trade while safeguarding national interests.

 Key aspects of customs compliance in Canada include accurate documentation, proper valuation of goods, classification based on the Harmonized System (HS) codes, and adherence to tariff rules.